Main illustration: Jason Murphy

 Deliverable: Interstory (download our template)

 This is not just for product managers!
-Product marketers work with the sales and product teams to identify the right customers to join a beta.
+Product marketers work with the sales teams and product teams to identify the right customers to join a beta (usually by incorporating multiple customer personas).
 It’s important to find the right balance of use cases, company sizes, industry clout, and customer need since these beta testers will become your first testimonials.
 Then, crafting the invitation is the perfect opportunity to field test your messaging.
 Understanding their experience and feedback informs your announcement.

 Outcome: Customer testimonials